GeoscienceAustralia/ptha/propagation/SWALS/README.md

 * [./examples/nthmp/BP09/](./examples/nthmp/BP09) which simulates the Okushiri Island tsunami using multiple nested grids, and compares with observations
 * [./examples/nthmp/Tauranga_harbour_Tohoku_tsunami/](./examples/nthmp/Tauranga_harbour_Tohoku_tsunami) which simulates the Tohoku tsunami at Tauranga harbour, NZ, and compares with velocity and tide-gauge observations.
 * [./examples/periodic_multidomain/](./examples/periodic_multidomain) which illustrates a global multidomain with periodic east-west boundaries.
 This also optionally permits a rise-time to be used in the earthquake co-seismic deformation.
+* The model code used in [this study modelling historic tsunamis in Australia](https://www.frontiersin.org/articles/10.3389/feart.2020.598235/full) can be [found here](../../misc/nearshore_testing_2020/).
+It implements a global-to-local scale model with an initial earthquake forcing.

 The above models can be run with OpenMP and/or MPI (or coarrays), and illustrate use of the multidomain class.

 Another useful example is:

 * [./examples/generic_model/](./examples/generic_model) which can run basic single-grid spherical coordinate models, e.g. for oceanic-scale tsunami modelling.
 It permits a rise-time to be applied to the initial co-seismic deformation.
 This supports OpenMP but not MPI/coarray (for a broadly similar model with distributed memory support, see [./examples/periodic_multidomain/](./examples/periodic_multidomain)).

 ## Advanced compilation